Ultimate Guide On Schengen Visa For UK Passport Holders

 - Valid resident permit (UK) that must be endorsed on the passport or on a new biometric identity card.

 - One common Schengen visa application form is duly filled, signed, and dated by the applicant.

 - One passport photo that must be glued (if stapled will be rejected) on the visa application form.
 The photo should be taken on a clear background.

 - Personal cover letter showing your reasons for travel to the Schengen country (or countries).

 - Proof of flight itinerary for a visa or any other document showing proof of intended travel.
 In case you are traveling to more than one Schengen country or the trip will involve several Schengen and non-Schengen countries, you should provide a complete travel itinerary too.
 Fill out this flight itinerary form to get it.

 - Proof of travel insurance for visa with a minimum coverage of 30,000 Euros (or 26,862 Pounds).

 - Proof of financial capability.
-This should be in form of traveler’s checks or UK current account statements.
+This should be in the form of traveler’s checks or UK current account statements.
 To be considered, the funds should show a minimum of 55 Pounds spent per person per day in a Schengen country.
 Copies of these documents should be submitted too.
 The documents should not be older than a month.

 Other Documents Required for Schengen Visa for UK Residents.